ivalshamkya/php-pdo-mvc/README.md

-# Simple PHP PDO MVC Boilerplate
+# Simple PHP PDO MVC Template

 ## Overview

-This PHP boilerplate is a simple implementation of the Model-View-Controller (MVC) architectural pattern using PDO (PHP Data Objects) for database connectivity.
+This PHP template is a simple implementation of the Model-View-Controller (MVC) architectural pattern using PDO (PHP Data Objects) for database connectivity.
 It provides a structured and modular approach to building web applications, making it easier to manage and scale projects.

 ## Components